Product Documentation

 That should change the password for the MariaDB root user.
 Perform Steps 1‒6 on all other SAKA servers.
 An example of changing the root password is shown below:

-shell> mysql -u root -p mysql
+shell> mariadb -u root -p mysql

 Enter password: